In honour of St Valentine, here at Copylab we are wondering: how can you talk to your customers with love?

-We concluded that the most loving thing you can do for someone is show how much you are thinking of them.
-You’re really trying to see it from their point of view, taking their feelings into account.
+And we’ve come to the conclusion that the most loving thing you can do for anyone – your partner, your crush, and yes, your customers too – is show just how much you are thinking of them.
+You’re really trying to see things from their point of view and take their feelings into account.

 But what, you may well ask, does this have to do with financial writing?

 Well, when writing to a customer about money, it might be worth asking: where is the love?
 How can I do this with much more warmth?
 More care?
 More attention to detail?

 Let’s think about the reader and be thoughtful of what they want.

 When you’re writing for customers, don’t just think ‘generic retail reader, average age 40–55’.
 Keep someone you really care about in mind and consider carefully how you would write for them.
 Warren Buffett addresses the first draft of his famous annual shareholder letter to his sisters, who, he explains, ‘don’t know a lot about finance’.